Updated: 9 hours ago

 You've heard that cold water swimming does wonders for your mental health and wellbeing, and you're impatient to get started.
 So, how do you take your first dip in cold water?

-Winter swimming has been growing in popularity for a few years, but this year's pandemic has accelerated that growth.
-It's no coincidence that the pandemic has also magnified mental health struggles because cold water immersion is one of the best ways to improve wellbeing and supports treatment for mental health conditions like anxiety and depression, which is why more people are trying it out.
+Winter swimming has been growing in popularity for a few years, but the pandemic accelerated that growth.
+It's no coincidence that the pandemic also magnified mental health struggles because cold water immersion is one of the best ways to improve wellbeing and supports treatment for mental health conditions like anxiety and depression, which is why more people are trying it out.
 So, having heard about the benefits of cold water dips, how do you get started?

 What is cold?

 To begin with, it helps to qualify cold water and look at how our bodies react to it.
 The human body temperature hovers around the 37-degree centigrade mark and it isn't very good at adapting to extreme temperatures.
 In fact, it's the human mind that adapts; we put on clothes, we light fires, we invented central heating and we avoid getting into hot lava or ice-cold water.

 In fact, our bodies only have a couple of physical tricks to combat the cold, like goose pimples and shivering.
 We're so sensitive to the cold, that our ability to control our breathing is compromised in water cooler than 25C, which is why swimming pools are heated to 25C to 31C.
 As the mercury drops, it becomes more difficult to control your breathing and hold your breath, and the rate at which your core body temperature drops increases.
 By the time our core temperature reaches 35C, we are officially hypothermic.